libero/jats-ingester/README.md

 `docker-compose down` - to fully stop all running services

-Once services are running, you can view what's happening in services that expose a webinterface by navigating to the following in your web browser:
+Once services are running, you can view what's happening in services that expose a web interface by navigating to the following in your web browser:

 Airflow
  - `http://localhost:8080`